JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 LeNetNLPModel = FluxNLPModel(LeNet, train_loader, test_loader; loss_f = loss)
 ```

-Once these steps are completed, you can use a solver from JSOSolvers to minimize the loss of `LeNetNLPModel`.
-These solvers are originally designed for deterministic optimization.
-While FluxNLPModel.jl (and KnetNLPModels.jl) manages the loss function to apply it to sampled data, the training minibatch needs to be changed between iterations.
-This can be achieved using the callback mechanism integrated in JSOSolvers, which executes a predefined function, `callback`, at the end of each iteration.
-For more details, refer to the JSOSolvers documentation [@jso].
+After completing the necessary steps, one can utilize a solver from JSOSolvers to minimize the loss of LeNetNLPModel.
+These solvers have been primarily designed for deterministic optimization.
+In the case of FluxNLPModel.jl (and KnetNLPModels.jl), the loss function is managed to ensure its application to sampled data.
+However, it is essential to modify the training minibatch between iterations.
+This objective can be accomplished by leveraging the callback mechanism incorporated in JSOSolvers.
+This mechanism executes a pre-defined function, known as a callback, at the conclusion of each iteration.
+For more comprehensive information, please consult the documentation provided by JSOSolvers [@jso].

 In the following code snippet, we demonstrate the execution of the R2 solver with a `callback` that changes the training minibatch at each iteration:
 ```julia